homeymusic/mami.codi.R/README.md

 order to match model predictions with the large-scale behavioral results.
 It turned out that the values that best matched large-scale behavioral results were always the same for temporal and spatial tolerance.
-This might indicate that the physiological limitations exist higher in the auditory system than the low level spatial and temporal signals.
+This might indicate that the physiological limitations are not specific to place signals or time signals separetely.
+But instead the limitation is higher in the auditory system after the signals have been passed along.

+That is to say, the limits that creates differences between temporal and spatial signals might not be frequency selectivity or phase locking but instead a limit of higher-level perception or pattern recognition, where estimates of the period of a complex signal is made from components.

 MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given tolerance.
 How do we find the best tolerance